tonykolomeytsev/mpeix-backend/README.md

 There are four types of crates in the project:
 - `app` crates - they are binary crates and are essentially separate Mpeix backend microservices.
 Each app crate is compiled into a binary, packed into a Docker image, and run on the server.
 - `feature` crates - library crates encapsulate access to specific features with complicated business logic.
 Feature crates could, in theory, be reused between app crates, but there are no examples of such use in this project.
-- `domain` crates - library crates encapsulating use-cases, repositories, structures (analogous to dto/pojo from Kotlin/Java).
+- `domain` crates - library crates encapsulating use-cases, repositories and entities.
 - `common` crates - library crates that help to reuse application code in other crates.
 For example, the `common_in_memory_cache` crate contains a wrapper for LRU cache, which is used in many other domain crates.

 The dependency rules are also respected: